-A student will be considered for admission after all parts of the application are received, including the signed completed application form, a recommendation, high school transcripts, SAT or ACT scores and the application fee.
-While Canadian applicants are not required to submit SAT or ACT scores, doing so is recommended for those seeking scholarship consideration or admission to Honors at Houghton.
+A student will be considered for admission after all parts of the application are received, including the signed completed application form, a Christian character recommendation, high school transcripts, SAT or ACT scores and the application fee.
+While Canadian applicants are not required to submit SAT or ACT scores, doing so is recommended for those seeking scholarship consideration or admission to the Houghton Honors Programs.

 The Office of Admission responds to applications for admission on a rolling basis.
-Students applying before December 1st will receive advanced notice of admission and priority consideration for top scholarships.
+Students applying before December 1st will receive priority consideration for scholarships.

-An accepted applicant is asked to confirm his or her intention to enroll by paying a $300 enrollment deposit by May 1 or within four weeks of receiving a financial aid award letter, thereby reserving a place in the entering class.
+An accepted applicant is asked to confirm his or her intention to enroll by paying a $300 enrollment deposit by May 1, thereby reserving a place in the entering class.